-Expanding the Impact of the HUBZone Program Act of 2017115th Congress (2017-2018) |

-```text

 Expanding the Impact of the HUBZone Program Act of 2017

-This bill amends the Small Business Act to redefine the following definitions relating to the Historically Underutilized Business Zone (HUBZone) program:
+This bill amends the Small Business Act to redefine terms relating to the Historically Underutilized Business Zone (HUBZone) program as follows:

 - "HUBZone" as any area designated on a map by the Small Business Administration (SBA) within one or more specified locations,